Ikergune/firos/doc/install/configuration-files.md

 This configuration describes which information the FIROS-instance should publish to the Context-Broker and publish into the ROS-World.
 There exist two different point of views: so we decided, that the publish-subscribe-terminology is at the Context-Brokers point of view.
-Here is an example to publish `turtlesim`s message/topic `pose`-information into the Context-Broker by subscribing to it.
-Accordingly, if the Context-Broker receives any Information about the `cmd_vel`, its data is published into the ROS-World:
+Here is an example to publish `turtlesim`'s message/topic `Pose`-information into the Context-Broker by subscribing to it.
+Accordingly, if the Context-Broker receives any Information about the `cmd_vel` (`Twist`-Information), its data is published into the ROS-World:

 ```json
 {